langurmonkey/gaiasky/CONTRIBUTING.md

 # Contributing to Gaia Sky

 First of all, thanks for reading this!
 It means you are considering to contribute to Gaia Sky, which is appreciated.
+In the next sections, we cover the versioning scheme of Gaia Sky and lay out the contributing rules.

+## Versioning scheme

+Gaia Sky uses a semantic versioning scheme which uses the format `major.minor.revision-release`.

+- `major.minor.revision` -- this is the version.
+Major and minor changes include feature changes of different degree.
+Usually, we publish a new **major** version with every Gaia data release. **Minor** versions contain successive updates and new features. **Revision** changes may include minor features or cosmetic changes.
+- `release` -- this is the release within the version.
+Releases include only bug fixes.

 ## How to contribute

 There are several ways to contribute to the Gaia Sky project:

 ### Merge requests and source code